Pratishtha-Srivastava/RAG-Starter-Pack/rag_pipeline/README.md

 - If scraping returns no content, try another URL or install `lxml` / use Playwright for JS-heavy sites.
 - The scripts expect `OPENAI_API_KEY` to be set.
 For local development you can use `python-dotenv` and a `.env` file, but never commit real keys.
 - The code prints a few debug snippets (examples and embeddings) which are useful during development — be careful if you run this with sensitive data.

----

-## Want me to help more? 🔧

-I can:

-- add a `.env.example` file with placeholders
-- standardize key loading (use `python-dotenv` + fail-fast)
-- replace debug prints with `logging` and optional redaction
-- add a secret-scanning pre-commit hook or GitHub Action

-Tell me which of the above you'd like and I'll make the changes.